chdprimary/htmlcss-practice/README.md

 * What is the extent of your experience with Promises and/or their polyfills?
 * What are the pros and cons of using Promises instead of callbacks?
 * What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?
-* What tools and techniques do you use debugging JavaScript code?
-	* Chrome Web Inspector.
-Node?
-Node Debug or Node Inspector.
-Ember?
-Ember Inspector.
-Optimize?
-JSLint.
-JSHint.
-JSPerf.
-* What language constructions do you use for iterating over object properties and array items?
-	* Object properties?
-Object.keys(obj).
-Array Items? arr.forEach(func).
-* Explain the difference between synchronous and asynchronous functions.
 * What is event loop?
   * What is the difference between call stack and task queue?